ant-design/ant-design/docs/react/faq.en-US.md

 ## Is there a difference between undefined and null in the controlled components of antd?

-**Yes. antd convention: `undefined` is uncontrolled, while `null` is an explicit empty value of controlled.**
+**Yes. antd will treat `undefined` as uncontrolled but null as controlled components which means empty value of it.**

 As input element, React treats both `undefined` and `null` as uncontrolled.
 When the `value` is converted from a valid value to `undefined` or `null`, the component is no longer controlled, which causes some unexpected cases.

-In antd, `undefined` is treated as uncontrolled, and `null` is used as an explicit empty value of controlled components.
-In order to deal with cases (e.g. `allowClear`) like clearing the `value` when the `value` is non-primitive, so antd agrees that `null` is controlled.
+But in antd, `undefined` is treated as uncontrolled, and `null` is used as an explicit empty value of controlled components.
+To deal with some cases (e.g. `allowClear`) like clearing the `value` when the `value` is non-primitive.
 If you need a component controlled with the `value` valid, just set the `value` as `null`.

 Note: For `options` in `Select-like` components, it is **strongly recommended not** to use `undefined` and `null` as `value` in `option`.
 Please use `string | number` as a valid `value` in `option`.